department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/initiatives/oracle-health-cancelation/oracle-health-cancelation-test-plan.md

 # Manual-UI Test Plan - Oracle Health Cancelation

 ## Project Summary Epic [#]()
 Appointments tool on VA.gov will be integrated with the Oracle Health system.
 The application will display upcoming, canceled and past appointments from Oracle Health.
+We will need to make sure the application can cancel an Oracle Health booked appointment or request.

 ## Business Rules (more details can be found [here](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/health-care/appointments/va-online-scheduling/engineering/vaos_business_rules.md#appointments-list))
 On the VAOS homepage, the app displays the following for each status:
-- Upcoming appointments: displays up to 13 months of future booked VA and Community Care appointments including canceled VA and CC booked appointments
+- VA and Community Care upcoming appointments: displays up to 13 months of future booked VA and Community Care appointments including canceled VA and CC booked appointments
+- Oracle Health upcoming appointments:
-- Pending requests: displays pending VA and Community Care appointment requests and prior 120 days of VA and Community Care canceled requests
+- Pending VA and CC requests: displays pending VA and Community Care appointment requests and prior 120 days of VA and Community Care canceled requests
+- Pending Oralce Health requests:
-- Past appointments: displays up to 2 years of past VA and Community Care booked appointments (note: it does not display past canceled booked appointments)
+- Past appointments - VA and CC: displays up to 2 years of past VA and Community Care booked appointments (note: it does not display past canceled booked appointments)
+- Past appointments - Oracle Health

 ### Use Cases

 - [ ] Use Case 1 - Validate upcoming appointments in VAOS